arq5x/Hydra/README.md

-Hydra-Multi - an SV discovery tool that incorporates hundreds of samples
+#Hydra-Multi - an SV discovery tool that incorporates hundreds of samples
 =======================================================================

-#Overview
+##Overview

 Hydra-Multi is a paired-end read structural variant discovery tool that is capable of integrating signals from hundreds of samples.

-#Installation

-##Requirements
+##Installation
 =========================
+Below are the requirements and instructions for installation of Hydra-Multi.

+###Requirements
 1. [samtools](http://samtools.sourceforge.net/)
 2. [pysam](https://code.google.com/p/pysam/)
 3. `set ulimit -f 16384`